 Honeywell International Inc. (HON) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company had lost 7.93% over the past month.
-This has lagged the Conglomerates sector's loss of 5.3% and the S&P 500's loss of 6.94% in that time.
+Heading into today, shares of the company had lost 5.21% over the past month, outpacing the Conglomerates sector's loss of 7.01% and the S&P 500's loss of 5.71% in that time.

-Wall Street will be looking for positivity from Honeywell International Inc. as it approaches its next earnings report date.
+Investors will be hoping for strength from Honeywell International Inc. as it approaches its next earnings release.
 The company is expected to report EPS of $2.03, up 0.5% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $8.72 billion, down 0.96% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.72 billion, down 0.96% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.68 per share and revenue of $35.95 billion, which would represent changes of +7.69% and +4.54%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.68 per share and revenue of $35.95 billion.
+These totals would mark changes of +7.69% and +4.54%, respectively, from last year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.17% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.17% lower within the past month.
 Honeywell International Inc. is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Honeywell International Inc. is currently trading at a Forward P/E ratio of 21.12.
-This represents a premium compared to its industry's average Forward P/E of 14.53.
+Looking at its valuation, Honeywell International Inc. is holding a Forward P/E ratio of 20.71.
+For comparison, its industry has an average Forward P/E of 14.67, which means Honeywell International Inc. is trading at a premium to the group.

-Meanwhile, HON's PEG ratio is currently 2.19.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-HON's industry had an average PEG ratio of 1.31 as of yesterday's close.
+Meanwhile, HON's PEG ratio is currently 2.15.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+HON's industry had an average PEG ratio of 1.21 as of yesterday's close.

 The Diversified Operations industry is part of the Conglomerates sector.
-This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 60, which puts it in the top 24% of all 250+ industries.

 Click to get this free report